Divorce Counseling in New York, NY

 Your Counseling Experience

 Each therapeutic experience is different, and each session can unlock helpful and new paths to explore during the healing process.
-The below are just to give you a general idea, hopefully instilling a bit of confidence and ease any worry associated with seeking therapy.
+The below are just to give you a general idea of what to expect when you contact us, hopefully instilling a bit of confidence and ease any worry associated with seeking therapy.

 • 60-minute sessions generally, once a week